mnot/I-D/variants/draft.md

 Provided that the cache has full knowledge of the semantics of Accept-Language and Content-Language, it will know that a French representation is available and might be able to infer that an English representation is not available.
 But, it does not know (for example) whether a Japanese representation is available without making another request, thereby incurring possibly unnecessary latency.

-This specification introduces the HTTP Variants response header field to enumerate the available variant representations on the origin server, to provide clients and caches with enough information to properly satisfy requests -- either by selecting a response from cache or by forwarding the request towards the origin.
+This specification introduces the HTTP Variants response header field ({{variants}}) to enumerate the available variant representations on the origin server, to provide clients and caches with enough information to properly satisfy requests -- either by selecting a response from cache or by forwarding the request towards the origin -- by following an algorithm defined in {{cache}}.

-Its companion the Variant-Key response header field indicates which representation was selected, so that it can be reliably reused in the future.
+Its companion the Variant-Key response header field ({{variant-key}}) indicates which representation was selected, so that it can be reliably reused in the future.

-Variants is best used when content negotiation takes place over a constrained set of representations; since each variant needs to be listed in the header field, it is ill-suited for open-ended sets of representations.
-Likewise, it works best for content negotiation over header fields whose semantics are well-understood, since it requires a selection algorithm to be specified ahead of time.
+This mechanism requires that proactive content negotiation mechanisms define how they use it; see {{define}}.
+It is best suited for negotiation over request attributes that are well-understood.
+It also works best when content negotiation takes place over a constrained set of representations; since each variant needs to be listed in the header field, it is ill-suited for open-ended sets of representations.

-This header field is a simpler version of the Alternates header field introduced by {{?RFC2295}}; unlike that mechanism, Variants does not require specification of each combination of attributes, and does not assume that each combination has a unique URL.
+It is a simpler version of the Alternates header field introduced by {{?RFC2295}}; unlike that mechanism, Variants does not require specification of each combination of attributes, and does not assume that each combination has a unique URL.

 ## Notational Conventions